 How will pick-ups work in Star Wars Battlefront II‘s multiplayer?
 Pick-ups are returning to multiplayer, but in a slightly different fashion.
 Vehicles and Heroes are part of players’ loadouts, but specialty weapons will still be found around multiplayer maps, now placed in weapon crates for more realistic implementation than the old floating icon.

 Will Star Wars Battlefront II‘s multiplayer feature destruction?
 There will be mild destruction elements found in Star Wars Battlefront II‘s multiplayer, but nothing on the scale of the developer’s other shooter series, Battlefield.

 Will Star Wars Battlefront II‘s multiplayer see the return of the partner system?
-Star Wars Battlefront II will not feature any squad or partner system in its multiplayer, but the competitive experience will incentive teamwork in other ways that developers will detail at a later date.
+Star Wars Battlefront II will not feature any squad or partner system in its multiplayer, but the competitive experience will incentive teamwork through a new spawning system that was teased in the beta.

 Will new settings be introduced by Star Wars Battlefront II?
 Star Wars Battlefront II will introduce a brand new planet to the universe: Iden’s homeworld of Vardos.
 This new location consists of a large, populated, Imperial controlled city unlike anything played in the first Battlefront.
 Additionally, the planet of Kamino will also be playable.
 While already established in Attack of the Clones, this storm-rocked cloning facility is new to the updated game series.
 Players can also look forward to the mining planet of Crait, coming in post-launch DLC, which is a new planet that will be introduced by The Last Jedi film.